casper2341/GuriRemoteConfig/README.md

 - Add more data types and keys to demonstrate Firebase Remote Config's versatility.
 - Enhance UI/UX for a production-ready feel.
 - Integrate caching and fallback mechanisms.
+- Setting initialization in App Startup.

 ---

 ## Screenshots

-> Add screenshots of the app screen here.
+> Coming Soon.

 ---

-## Contributing
+## Contributing and Issues

 Feel free to fork the project and contribute.
-PRs are welcome!
+PRs are welcome!.
+If you find any issue you can create an issue.

 ---

-## License

-This project is licensed under the [MIT License](LICENSE).